 How is Kinesiology Used in Physiotherapy?

 Students taking physiotherapist assistant courses might be wondering: what does kinesiology have to do with my area of study?
 While injury prevention is one goal of kinesiology, so is injury management and performance enhancement.
 Physiotherapists will often use kinesiology in their patient treatments, or even have kinesiologists on their rehabilitation team along with physiotherapist assistants.
-A kenesiologist’s expertise in the function of the human body is of indispensable value in the treatment of a patient’s injuries.
+A kinesiologist’s expertise in the function of the human body is of indispensable value in the treatment of a patient’s injuries.

-Professionals entering a physiotherapist assistant career have likely heard of kinesio taping.
+Professionals entering a physiotherapist assistant career have likely heard of Kinesio taping.
 Kinesio taping is often used in physiotherapy specifically for treating athletic injuries.
 This special tape, which is similar in texture and elasticity to human skin, works to give support and stability to muscles and joints.
-The technique for applying the tape to the body is based on knowledge of the placement of muscles, the flow of the circulatory system and the locations of other musculoskeletal systems which are featured in kinesiology.
+The technique for applying the tape to the body is based on knowledge of the placement of muscles, the flow of the circulatory system and the locations of other musculoskeletal systems that are featured in kinesiology.

 What do you know about kinesiology?
 How will you apply your knowledge of kinesiology to the treatment of patients?